wttech/aet/documentation/src/main/wiki/RemoveRegexDataFilter.md

-#### Remove Regex Data Filters
+#### Replace Regex Data Filters

-Remove Regex Data Filter allows to remove parts of source based on regex expressions from compared source (data and/or pattern).
+Replace Regex Data Filter allows to replace parts of source based on regex expressions from compared source (data and/or pattern).
 This may be helpful when we need to compare page sources with dynamic content.
 We can then remove these dynamic content markup.
 See also Remove Lines and Remove Nodes data Filters.

-Module name: **remove-regexp**
+Module name: **replace-regexp**

 Resource name: source